NHTSA Recalls and Your NC Accident Claim

 Can the manufacturer argue contributory negligence if I ignored a recall notice?

 Yes.
 In North Carolina, if you received a recall notice and failed to get the free recall repair, the manufacturer may argue you were contributorily negligent.
 Under NC's harsh contributory negligence rule, this could bar your entire claim.
 However, this defense is not automatic -- the manufacturer must prove you actually received the notice, understood the risk, and unreasonably failed to act.
+If you moved without updating your DMV registration, or the manufacturer mailed to the wrong address, they cannot easily establish you received it.

 What is the manufacturer's legal duty to notify me about a recall?